pygame/pygame/docs/reST/ref/surface.rst

       Set the ``RGBA`` or mapped integer color value for a single pixel.
 If the Surface does not have per pixel alphas, the alpha value is ignored.
-      Settting pixels outside the Surface area or outside the Surface clipping will have no effect.
+      Setting pixels outside the Surface area or outside the Surface clipping will have no effect.

       Getting and setting pixels one at a time is generally too slow to be used